-Colleges, universities, industry, research institutes and foundations, engineering and other consultants, or others who possess a demonstrated capability and have experience in the subject area may conduct research under the IPRF.
+Colleges, universities, industry, research institutes and foundations, engineering and other consultants, or others who possess a demonstrated capability and have experience in the subject area may submit proposals and, if selected, conduct research under the IPRF.

 Proposals become the property of the IPRF, are treated as privileged documents, and are disposed of in accordance with IPRF policies.
 The IPRF retains the right to reject any and all proposals.